 Artist's Statement & CV

-With these guiding principles in mind, Clive uses them as a starting point of a picture, to which he often incorporates a visual journey of abstract thoughts that may summarise a particular experience within the subject.
-If these occur in a picture they may appear obscure at first glance, but with deeper investigation reveal links to the observed location.
-Clive uses underlying core colours to set the basic tone of paintings, often using contrasting colours to emphasise form and pattern providing vibrancy and balance within the composition.
-Most of his paintings are a square shape rather than a landscape format, this is to encourage the viewer to ponder what may lie outside the boundaries of this restricted form.
+Underlying core colours set the fundamental tone of his paintings, often applying contrasting colours to emphasise form and pattern, providing vibrancy and balance within the composition.
+Most of his pictures are square rather than a landscape rectangle format to encourage the viewer to ponder what may lie outside the boundaries of this restricted form.

-Acrylic and oil paint are Clive’s chosen mediums with the additional use of pastel crayon, graphite pencil, and charcoal when he wants to emphasise structure.
-Most of his work is on prepared plyboard as this supports heavy mark-making and thick impasto and provides a firm base ideal for scraping back or revealing underpainting.
+Acrylic and occasionally oil paint are his chosen mediums, with the additional use of pastel crayon for under drawing.
+Most work is on prepared plywood, which supports heavy mark-making and thick impasto, forming an ideal base for scraping back or revealing underpainting.

-Painters that have influenced Clive’s work are mostly from the pre-and post-war Cornish School such as Peter Lanyon, Patrick Heron, Ben Nicholson, and Victor Passmore.
-More recently he admires the work of Barbara Rae and American artists, Wolf Khan and Brian Rutenberg.
+Painters that have influenced his work are mainly from the pre- and post-war Cornish School and the mid-career work of Richard Diebenkorn.
+Interest in the work of more recent artists is that of Barbara Rae and American artists Wolf Khan and Brian Rutenberg.

-Examples of his work can be found on Instagram – @clivepatterson Facebook clive@clivepatterson.com Web: www.clivepatterson.com
+Examples of my work can be found on

 Comment on abstraction